Improved computational efficiency and stability when imputing censored covariates: Analytic and numerical approaches: Methods

-Beyond those mentioned in Sections \ref{weibull}--\ref{sec:pwe}, there are many distributions for which the key integral $\int_{W_{i}}^{\infty}S(x|\bZ_i) dx$ in the conditional mean formula will not be available in terms of known mathematical quantities.
+There are many distributions for which the key integral $\int_{W_{i}}^{\infty}S(x|\bZ_i) dx$ in the conditional mean formula will not be available in terms of known quantities.
 In these situations, numerical integration can be used to estimate in the conditional means.
-However, approximations of integrals with infinite bounds like this one can be quite unstable, so we propose the following ways to stabilize this calculation.
+However, approximations of integrals with infinite bounds can be quite unstable; we propose ways to stabilize them.

-If the mean $\E(X|\bZ_i)$ of the survival distribution given additional covariates $\bZ = \bZ_i$ is known (or can be well approximated, e.g., via Monte Carlo techniques), we can utilize the following identity to stabilize the calculation:
+If the mean $\E(X|\bZ_i)$ is known or can be well approximated (e.g., via Monte Carlo techniques), we can utilize the following identity to stabilize the integral calculation:

-which reduces to numerically evaluating an integral that is absolutely continuous over $[0, W_i]$.
-Thus, plugging \eqref{int_mean_approx} into \eqref{exp_right} yields an alternative formula for the conditional mean used to replace a randomly right-censored covariate:
+which reduces to numerically evaluating an integral that is absolutely continuous over the compact interval $[0, W_i]$ rather than $[W_i, \infty)$.
+Thus, plugging \eqref{int_mean_approx} into \eqref{exp_right} yields our first stabilized formula for the conditional mean:

-When this mean is unknown and cannot be well approximated, we can instead stabilize the integral via the following transformation:
+When $\E(X|\bZ_i)$ is unknown and cannot be well approximated, we instead stabilize the integral via the following transformation: